bmin7/aws-detection-workshop/README.md

 This guide will provide you with a step-by-step of all the commands that will be needed during the hands-on portion of the workshop.
 If you have questions, feel free to ask your group moderator.

-## Exercise 1 - Writing a Detection
+## Exercise 1 - Tuning an existing out-of-the-box detection
-Using the rule function and other pre-existing helper functions, creating a detection is extremely efficient in Panther.
-For this exercise, you will use the Panther console to create your first detection.

 **Terms we'll reference**
 - [All Available Rule Functions](https://github.com/panther-labs/panther-analysis/blob/master/templates/example_rule.py)